BehnamAxo/randulate/README.md

 # Randulate

 Randulate is an npm package that simplifies the process of generating fake data for development, testing, and various other use cases.
 It allows you to create randomized data based on provided specifications and data types.
+Please note that this package is a work in progress, and I'm actively working to expand its functionality.
+Your ideas and suggestions are greatly appreciated, so feel free to share your thoughts and recommendations.

 ## Installation